 International Standard Recording Code ("ISRC"): A unique identifier assigned to a sound recording.
 The U.S. Copyright Office does not assign these identifiers.
 They are assigned by designated agencies in each country participating in the program.
+The U.S. Copyright Office does not assign these numbers to published works.
 In the United States, ISRCs are administered by the Recording Industry Association of America (www.usisrc.org).